A guide to French watercress (cresson). How to eat it without it being too bitter, its health benefits, how it's harvested and easy recipes.

-- Semi-aquatic plant (Nasturtium officinale) from the mustard and turnip family.
+It's a semi-aquatic plant (Nasturtium officinale) from the mustard family.
 Mainly grown in Northern France: Ile-de France and Normandy.
 Watercress thrives in cool flowing streams, where it grows submerged, floating on the water, or spread over mud surfaces.

-- Health benefits: according to Aprifel, it's high in vitamin C (70% daily value) and K and contains Calcium, Potassium, Magnesium, Vitamin B6 and a trace of iron.
-It's also a good antioxidant;
+According to Aprifel for the French Ministry of Agriculture, watercress is high in vitamin C (70% daily value) and K. It also contains Calcium, Potassium, Magnesium, Vitamin B6 and a trace of iron.
+It's also a good antioxidant.

 According to the Watercress Company, it can help reduce the visible signs of skin ageing as it can also increase collagen production.

 How to Choose and Store

 When choosing watercress, ensure leaves are dark green and consume quickly within 2 days.
 Store in the fridge.
 Wash leaves in water with a few drops of vinegar.

 Fun fact: Edith Cresson was French Minister of Agriculture (1981-83) and grew to French Première Ministre (1991-92).

 Can You Eat It Raw?